 By default, pictures taken with the Camera application are saved to the Photos application.
 If a photo is deleted, here’s how to use Photos to get it back:

 - Select the Photos app.
 It will display a list of albums – by default, the albums “All Photos”, “People”, “Places” and others are displayed down to “Recently Deleted“.
 Here’s an example with our album containing this handsome chap:

 - Select the folder marked “Recently Deleted”.
 It will show the pictures that are scheduled for deletion and how much longer until they are removed permanently from the iPhone.
 Usually this process will last up to 40 days since it was “Deleted”.

 - Tap the picture we want to recover, then tap Recover.
 The iPhone will display “Recover Photo” – if that’s the right one, tap “Recover Photo” and the photo will be back in our Albums.

-Recover Deleted Photos from iPhone with Backups
+How to Recover Deleted Photos from an iPhone Backup

 Backups are your second-best option how to retrieve deleted photos on iPhone.
 Since there are several different ways how to backup photos on iPhone, we provide three different solutions, and it’s up to you to select the one works best for you.

 When recovering deleted photos from iPhone with backups, pay attention to the age of your backups.
 Always use the most recent backup you have, but don’t delete all older backups.
 It’s always a good idea to have multiple backups just in case something goes wrong with the main backup.

 Since macOS Catalina, the Finder is in charge of iPhone backups and recoveries from them.
 If this is your first time recovering from an iPhone backup with Finder, you have nothing to worry about because Apple made the process completely painless.